jayapriya90/hadoop-and-mapreduce-cloudera/README.md

 # Hadoop-and-Mapreduce-Cloudera

-I've analyzed E-commerce data and webserver logs as part of 'Introduction to Hadoop and Mapreduce' udacity course offered by Cloudera
+I've analyzed E-commerce data and webserver logs as part of [*"Introduction to Hadoop and Mapreduce"*] (https://www.udacity.com/course/intro-to-hadoop-and-mapreduce--ud617) Udacity course offered by Cloudera.

 #Sales data analysis